tinythings/sysinspect/libsysproto/src/README.md

 ## Secure transport design

-This document is the Phase 1 source of truth for the secure Master/Minion transport.
+This document is the source of truth for the secure Master/Minion transport.
 The concrete shared protocol types live in `libsysproto::secure`.

 ### Transport goals